cdfoundation/sig-mlops/roadmap/2022/MLOpsRoadmap2022.md

 ## Vision

 <!--NOTES: Narrative vision for the future of MLOps.-->
+### ML assets are treated consistently with software assets inside CI/CD

 An optimal MLOps experience is one where Machine Learning assets are treated consistently with all other software assets within a CI/CD environment.
-Machine Learning models can be deployed alongside the services that wrap them and the services that consume them as part of a unified release process.
+Machine Learning Models and Features can be deployed alongside the services that wrap them and the services that consume them as part of a unified release process.

+### Language agnostic

 MLOps must be language-agnostic.
-Training scripts for ML models can be written in a wide range of different programming languages, so a focus on Python is artificially limiting to widespread adoption.
+Training scripts for ML models can be written in a wide range of different programming languages, so a singular focus on Python is artificially limiting to widespread adoption.

+### Framework agnostic
 MLOps must be framework-agnostic.
 There are a plethora of different Machine Learning frameworks commonly in use today and it is to be expected that these will continue to proliferate over time.
 It must be possible to use any desired framework within an MLOps context and be possible to combine multiple frameworks in any given deployment.

+### Platform, infrastructure, hardware agnostic
 MLOps must be platform and infrastructure agnostic.
 Adoption of MLOps is predicated upon being able to operate using this approach within the constraints of previously defined corporate infrastructure.
 It should be presumed unlikely that MLOps alone is a sufficient driver to motivate fundamental change to infrastructure.

 It is very important that MLOps should make no over-simplified assumptions with respect to hardware.
 To achieve currently known customer requirements in a range of ML fields, it will be necessary to achieve performance gains of at least three orders of magnitude.
 This can be expected to lead to significant change with respect to the hardware utilised to train and execute models.